GuccioGucci/contented/README.md

 #### `InvalidType`

-When the input data does not conform to the expected primitive type, `coerceTo` returns a `InvalidType`, which contains both the expectation and the actual value.
+When the input data does not conform to the expected type, `coerceTo` returns a `InvalidType`, which contains both the expectation and the actual value.

 ```typescript
 import { string, coerceTo } from '@gucciogucci/contented';